 We continue to believe that raising institutional joint venture equity to make acquisitions will be accretive to shareholder value.
 Our sole source of equity since 2015 has been institutional funds raised through a joint venture structure and accounted for as equity-method investments.
-We still believe this is the most prudent strategy for growth.
+We still believe this is a prudent strategy for growth; however, in the future, we may raise additional equity capital through alternative methods if warranted by market conditions.